John Ellis (physicist, born 1963)

-John Ellis is the current director of studies for Natural Sciences at the Gonville and Caius College, Cambridge.
+John Ellis is the current director of studies for Natural Sciences at Gonville and Caius College, Cambridge.
 His research is on helium-3 surface spin echo, an inelastic scattering technique.

 Early life and education

-Ellis studied at St John's College, Cambridge where he obtained a first-class degree in Natural Sciences.
-He obtained a Ph.D in surface physics from the Cavendish Laboratory, Cambridge.
-He then spent three years at the Max Planck Institute for Dynamics and Self-Organization in Göttingen during which he continued using helium scattering to probe surface structure and dynamics.
-Thereafter, he returned to Cambridge as a fellow of Lloyd's Tercentenary Research Foundation, later progressing to an EPSRC Advanced Fellow.
-He went on to become the Assistant Director of Research at the Cavendish Laboratory where he led the development of the Cavendish’s spin-echo instrument and research project.
+Ellis studied at St John's College, Cambridge, where he obtained a first-class degree in natural sciences.
+He obtained a PhD in surface physics from the Cavendish Laboratory, Cambridge.
+He then spent three years at the Max Planck Institute for Dynamics and Self-Organization in Göttingen, during which he continued using helium scattering to probe surface structure and dynamics.
+Thereafter, he returned to Cambridge as a fellow of Lloyd's Tercentenary Research Foundation, later progressing to an EPSRC advanced fellow.
+He went on to become the assistant director of research at the Cavendish Laboratory, where he led the development of the Cavendish’s spin-echo instrument and research project.

 Research

 Ellis specialises in surface physics and imaging techniques.